MSc Management and Digital Business (with Advanced Practice)

-During the second year of the course, you and your fellow students undertake a semester long group consultancy project, working on a project brief provided by a business.
-This project enables you to apply the theoretical knowledge you have learnt and gain workplace experience at the same time.
+During the second year of the course, you and your fellow students will undertake a semester-long group consultancy project.
+Working on a business project brief provided by LJMU in collaboration with industry, the consultancy project enables you to apply the theoretical knowledge you have learnt and gain workplace experience at the same time.

 Liverpool Business School at Liverpool John Moores University is a member of AACSB International – The Association to Advance Collegiate Schools of Business.

 AACSB International is a global association of leaders in education and business dedicated to supporting and advancing quality business education worldwide.
 Through membership, accreditation, research, thought leadership, professional development, and advocacy, AACSB partners with over 1,500 organizations, from more than 90 countries globally.
 Membership or participation in the Global Education Alliance does not imply accreditation.

 There are many ways to fund postgraduate study for home and international students

 The fees quoted at the top of this page cover registration, tuition, supervision, assessment and examinations as well as:

 - Library membership with access to printed, multimedia and digital resources

 Although not all of the following are compulsory/relevant, you should keep in mind the costs of: